brisa-build/brisa/docs/02-building-your-application/06-configuring/08-output.md

 } satisfies Configuration;
 ```

+> [!CAUTION]
+>
+> Pure server stuff like api endpoints and server interactions will not work in runtime.
+All the interaction part should be in web-components only.

 ### 3. Desktop Output (`desktop`)

 The `desktop` output type is designed for creating deployable desktop applications, integrated with [Tauri](https://tauri.app/).
 To set up your Brisa project for desktop output, modify your `brisa.config.ts` as shown below: